ddogg26/cybersecurity-notes-and-writeups/Writeups/OverTheWire/Bandit.md

 ### General Tips
 - the `man` command is very helpful when learning about other commands.
 Example: `man ls` will show you a ton of information about the ls command and how it's used
 - If the `man` command is too much information, try appending --help to the command you want to learn about.
-Example: `ls `
+Example: `cat --help` will you give a summarized version with what flags can be used with `cat`.

 #### bandit 0 - bandit0
 - `ssh bandit.labs.overthewire.org -p 2220 -l bandit0`